oskaygunacar/django-rest-finance-app/README.md

   Permanently deletes the specified asset from the specified category using an HTTP Delete Request.

 ## Limitations
 - Users need to register to use the app.
+In order to use the REST API, the token information of the user whose asset information will be worked on is needed.

 ## Getting Started